Nikkei up but posts weekly loss as Europe fears persist

-Scandal-hit Olympus Corp (7733.T) seesawed in volatile trading after the 92-year old company was placed on the Tokyo Stock Exchange's supervisory list on Thursday, a step toward a possible delisting after it failed to meet a November 14 deadline to report earnings.
+Scandal-hit Olympus Corp seesawed in volatile trading after the 92-year old company was placed on the Tokyo Stock Exchange's supervisory list on Thursday, a step towards a possible delisting after it failed to meet a Nov.
+14 deadline to report earnings.

 "Europe is going to continue to be a worry, but I do think that stocks are entering a calmer period and will not fall much further," said Yutaka Shiraki, a senior strategist at Mitsubishi UFJ Morgan Stanley Securities.